Codecademy/docs/content/java/concepts/iterator/terms/hasNext/hasNext.md

 ---
-Title: '.hasNext()'
+Title: ".hasNext()"
-Description: 'Returns true if an Iterator or a ListIterator object has more elements.
-Returns false otherwise.'
+Description: "Returns true if an Iterator or a ListIterator object has more elements.
+Returns false otherwise."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Collections'
+  - "Collections"
-  - 'Iterators'
+  - "Iterators"
 CatalogContent:
-  - 'learn-java'
+  - "learn-java"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The **`.hasNext()`** method returns `true` if an `Iterator` or a `ListIterator` object has more elements.
 Returns `false` otherwise.